 - Substitute options: Brown sugar, black sugar, coconut sugar, muscovado or jaggery.

-- Tapioca Starch: The secret to that signature chewy texture.
+- Tapioca Starch: The secret weapon behind that signature chewy-bouncy texture.

-- All-Purpose Flour: Keeps the cake soft even the next day.
-For a gluten-free option, substitute with rice flour or add more tapioca starch.
+- All-Purpose Flour: Keeps the cake tender, even the next day.
+For gluten-free version, swap with rice flour or just up the tapioca starch.

 - Coconut Oil (or Melted Butter)